julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

 - Blend fresh leaves with water and strain
 - Apply cooled infusion externally as a skin wash

-Many people mixed violet leaf with cleavers or chickweed for stronger cooling spring preparations.
+Many people mixed violet leaf with cleavers or chickweed for stronger cleansing spring mixtures.

 ---